happy-coco/macowly/README.md

 ## Features

-Search songs, see information, create playlist, and export to Spotify
+Search songs, see information, create playlist, and export to Spotify.

 ### Search for songs by song title